stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/loadoptions/_index.md

 ---
+title: Aspose::Words::Loading::LoadOptions class
-title: LoadOptions
+linktitle: LoadOptions
 second_title: Aspose.Words for C++ API Reference
-description: Allows to specify additional options (such as password or base URI) when loading a document into a Document object.
-To learn more, visit the  documentation article.
+description: Aspose::Words::Loading::LoadOptions class.
+Allows to specify additional options (such as password or base URI) when loading a document into a Document object.
+To learn more, visit the  documentation article in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words.loading/loadoptions/